 2) Major Definite Purpose of Serving Self (unsaved)

 3) Major Definite Purpose of Serving God (saved)

 A Christian should know what their calling is, both in a general and a specific sense.
 Whether it’s to be a missionary or own a successful business, the underlying motive should be to serve and love God and others.
 I agree that drifting is a waste of our lives and that having a major definite purpose or goal is certainly a key to avoiding drifting.
-The salvation issue is not about “staying focused” or performance, but in an abiding trust of the finished work of Christ, first and foremost.
+The salvation issue is not about “staying focused” or performance but in an abiding trust in the finished work of Christ, first and foremost.
 Can a Christian have focused goals or a “definite purpose” that is not in ministry?
-Of course, but it is important to check your motives and make sure it is not a “salvation” or an idol to you.
+Of course, it is important to check your motives and make sure it is not a “salvation” or an idol to you.
 Without God, a self-serving major definite purpose can be a road to hell.

 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.
 You do not have because you do not ask God.
 When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.
 James 4:2-3 NIV

 So, we need to be focused (and not drift) on the “why” first and the “what” second.
 So if Christ (the “why”) is your primary or major definite purpose, your “secondary definite purpose” (the “what”) should be motivated to serve God and people and to become more like Christ Himself.
 This scripture puts goals and faith into the right perspective: